mvolkmann/blog/src/warp.md

 Each tab can contain any number of panes.

-To open a new tab, click the "+" to the right of the last open tab.
+To open a new tab, click the "+" to the right of the last open tab or press cmd-t.

 To rename a tab, right-click it, select "Rename", enter the new name, and press the return key.